BobMorane22/connectx/doxygen/awt/awt.md

 know about is the `cx::cmn::ui::IWidget` interface, which is Gtkmm agnostic.
 This is where we, as implementers of the abstract factory, will use our private knowledge that in this case, the widget to register in the layout also inherits from `Gtk::Widget` (see previous section).
-Because of this, we can use casting to solve the problem:
+Because of this, we can use casting to solve the problem.

-\snippet{trimleft} cxcmnuigtkmm3/src/Layout.cpp AWT - Layout and casts

-Note that the assertion should always hold, since we designed for it.
 Sadly, there is now way around this casting.
-If everything is build by the factory, however, it will always be safe.
+If everything is built through the factory, however, it will always be safe.

 ### 4.3.
 Windows